EnggyP/EnggyP/README.md

 ## Hi there 👋

 <!--
-**EnggyP/EnggyP** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**EnggyP/EnggyP** is a ✨ _special_ ✨ repository because its `README.md`

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
 - 👩‍🎨 I enjoy painting and drawing in my free time
 - 🎀 I am the youngest of 3 and oldest of 1
 - 🌷 I love flowers, especially tulips
 - 😄 Pronouns: She/her
--  Fun fact: I love to bake when nobody is in the kitchen because I feel stressed if others are in the kitchen as well.
+- 🍰 Fun fact: Last year I went to Ecuador and on the airplane for the very first time!
--->
+- 👩🏻‍🍳 Currently I am learning to bake new pastries for fun!